 Saving and Closing the file

-The vi editor is the most popular and commonly used Linux text editor
+- The vi editor is the most popular and commonly used Unix text editor

-You should know the commands in order to work on your file easily
+- You should know the commands to work on your file easily